-If an employee feels they want to leave their employer, then that is a good time to consider a settlement.
+If an employee in Glastonbury feels they want to leave their employer, then that is a good time to consider a workers’ compensation settlement.
 In a case that is complicated or contested, it can be helpful for both parties to come to a compromise, usually ending with the person leaving their job with a lump sum.
 That is often preferable when the worker desires to resolve their case or when they have finished treatment.

 In Connecticut, it is almost unheard of for any insurance carrier or employer to settle a case with the agreement that the worker still works for the employer.
 Usually the friction between the two will be so high that continuing to work together is a nearly impossible task.

-Who is Involved in Settling a Case?
+Who Is Involved in Settling a Case?